LautaroPetaccio/pminer/README.md

-PMiner is a Bitcoin miner that works with the Stratum pool protocol.
+# PMiner - Stratum Bitcoin Miner

-PMiner provides the SHA256d algorithm optimized to run in x64 and x86 arquitectures.
+* Provides comes with the SHA256d algorithm optimized to run in x64 arquitectures.
-It also includes an interface to communicate with a FPGA and the Xillin code to mine with them.
+* Includes an interface to communicate with a FPGA board.
+* Includes the Xillin code to connect to the interface and mine.